Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms

 \subsection{Some results on isometries of surfaces}

 The following well known statement follows from the proof of \cite[Theorem 2.7]{cb_automorphisms}.

-\begin{lemma} Let $F$ be a finite-type surface of negative Euler characteristic and $f$ a mapping class of $F$.
-If $F$ is filled by a finite collection of $f$--periodic curves, then $f$ has finite order. \end{lemma}
+\begin{lemma} Let $F$ be a possibly bordered finite-type surface of negative Euler characteristic, whose boundary is either empty or compact.
+Let $f$ be a mapping class of $F$.
+If $F$ is cut by a finite collection of $f$--periodic curves, then $f$ has finite order. \end{lemma}

 \begin{remark} Note that the order of $f$ in the previous lemma can be arbitrarily higher than the periods of the curves.
 For instance, look at the torus $\R^2 /\Z^2$ and at the curves $\alpha$ and $\beta$, obtained as the quotients of the lines $y=nx$ and $y=-nx$.
 Puncture the torus at points that are the projections of $\left(\frac{1+2k}{2n},0\right)$, for $k=0,\dots, n-1$, and $\left(\frac{k}{n},\frac{1}{2}\right)$, for $k=0,\dots, n-1$.
 Then the map induced by $(x,y)\mapsto \left(x+\frac{1}{2n},y+\frac{1}{2}\right)$ has order $2n$, but it fixes both $\alpha$ and $\beta$. \end{remark}